peeweetje/Conquering-Responsive-Layout/README.md

 ### Solution

 > When getting in to bigger screensizes we want to Change the layout to limit the total line length of text(the text is stretchen all across) the solution is to set a max-width: it let's you design for your big screens without things stretching from one side to another, it's limit the space your are working in.

+## Challenge 3

+### Solution

+> Build your own responsive website with the design that's given.
+Put all that you have learned into practice!